maxmoehl/tt/README.md

 own risk.
 To get the most recent version (that is somewhat manually tested) set a valid version instead of `latest`, i.e. `v0.1.1`.

-The optional build tag `grpc` can be used to enable a new sub command to start a [gRPC](https://grpc.io) server.
-However, this roughly doubles the size of the resulting binary from around 9 MB to 16MB.

 ```
 $ go install github.com/maxmoehl/tt@latest
 ```